AR-Devices/AROne/README.md

 # GogglePal (Hardware)

-### Description
+### Description:
-GogglePal is a device using mobile HUD (heads up display)technology.
-The device will show user instant data when ski/snowboarding.
-The device will also record data which can sync up with mobile phone after activity.
+GogglePal is a lower power HUD (heads up display) sits inside of your own ski goggle.
+It displays user with instant ski data in real time.
+GogglePal also analyze user's every move and transfer these data to a mobile device via Bluetooth Smart.

 ### Hardware features includes: